andreaslyn/mini-yu/README.md

 Take a look at the `stdlib/yu/` directory to see what is available in the standard library.
 If an import string starts with `yu/`, such as `"yu/List.yu"`, then mini yu will search for files in the standard library.
-If an import string starts with slash `"/"`, then it will search for files starting from the root of the project
+If an import string starts with slash `/`, then it will search for files starting from the root of the project.
 ```
 import "/path/to/functionality.yu"
 ```